devth/devth.github.com/beautiful-constraints.md

 us.
 Either way, constraint is what guides and sometimes dictates, removes decisions and forces creative thinking.
 Constraint is a framework.

-Let's look at some constraints I've embraced over my years as a developer.
+These are some constraints I've embraced over my years as a developer.

 ## Terminal